straightVibing/Initial-Report/Literature Analysis.md

 ### Microbial fuel cells

+A possible arrangement for a Wastewater Treatment Plant (WWTP) was considered by @Logan2008.
+This consisted of STEAL FROM THE BOOK.

+@Logan2008

 - Most of the information I've learned from this will go in the beginning
     - Key parameters, general design etc
 - Proposes how an MFC based Wastewater Treatment Plant would function